mikechambers/mikechambers.github.io/source/_posts/2005-08-01-what-features-would-you-like-to-see-in-zorn.markdown

 So, what features would you like to see in Zorn?

-Post your feature requests in the comments&#8230;
+Post your feature requests in the comments...

  [1]: http://www.macromedia.com/macromedia/proom/pr/2005/eclipse_flashplatform.html
  [2]: http://www.macromedia.com/software/flex/productinfo/faq/#item-f15